CollaborativeRoboticsLab/capabilities2/README.md

 ## Citation

-If you use this work in an academic context, please cite the following publication(s):
+If you use this work in an academic context, please cite the following publication(s) based on usecase:

 [Capabilities2 for ROS2: Advanced Skill-Based Control for Human-Robot Interaction](https://dl.acm.org/doi/10.5555/3721488.3721623)
 ```latex
 @inproceedings{10.5555/3721488.3721623,
     author = {Pritchard, Michael and Ratnayake, Kalana and Gamage, Buddhi and Jayasuriya, Maleen and Herath, Damith},